Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 <a name="Setup_DeckBuiding">
 **11) Deck Building**
 </a>
-> Experience shows that Shattered Ascension Stage II is not reached anyway, so no need to complicate things with another objective deck.

-* Build the objective deck by shuffling all the Stage I Objective cards.
+* Build the objective deck by shuffling all the Stage I Public Objective cards.
 * Shuffle the Action Cards and Political Cards decks

 <a name="Setup_RevealingObjectives">